naxus-team/hagez/README.md

 ---

 ## Overview
-Hagezh redefines the booking experience by integrating real-time data, location awareness, and intuitive design.
+Hagzy redefines the booking experience by integrating real-time data, location awareness, and intuitive design.
 Users can explore available services through an **interactive map**, check availability instantly, compare providers, and complete reservations with minimal effort.

-From stadiums to healthcare centers, Hagezh connects individuals and businesses in a single digital space optimized for efficiency and accessibility.
+From stadiums to healthcare centers, Hagzy connects individuals and businesses in a single digital space optimized for efficiency and accessibility.

 ---